14th International Conference on Middle English

-The International Conference on Middle English (ICOME) started in the mid 1990s as a bi- /triennial conference and has been organised by leading universities in the field of the history of English across Europe (Poznań, Helsinki, Dublin, Vienna, Naples, Cambridge, Murcia, Stavanger, Florence, Glasgow, Málaga, etc.).
+The International Conference on Middle English (ICOME) started in the mid 1990s as a bi-/triennial conference and has been organised by leading universities in the field of the history of English across Europe (Poznań, Helsinki, Dublin, Vienna, Naples, Cambridge, Murcia, Stavanger, Florence, Glasgow, Málaga, etc.).
 Traditionally, ICOME gathers researchers working on both Middle English language and literature, including perspectives on variation and change, textual and manuscript studies, literary and cultural approaches, language contact, pragmatics and narratology.

-The English Department at Zurich has a long history of researching and teaching Middle English.
-Currently, it is home to the project Waxing and Waning Words: Lexical Variation and Change in Middle English (WAW-ME).
-This affiliation highlights Zurich’s expertise in Middle English studies and provides a unique opportunity to showcase cutting-edge research that resonates with the core themes of the conference.
+These affiliations highlight Zurich’s expertise in Middle English studies and provide a unique opportunity to showcase cutting-edge research that resonates with the core themes of the conference.

 The 14th edition of ICOME will be held on 3–6 June 2026 on the idyllic Au peninsula, located on the southwestern shore of Lake Zurich (Schloss Au).
 The theme of the conference will be “Travel and Travelling”.
 We encourage papers dealing with any aspect of the theme, e.g. Middle English lexis of travel, medieval English travellers, important journeys, travelling texts and manuscripts, etc. Papers unconnected to the conference’s theme are also welcome.